 <chapter head>Chapter 8 What can be done?

 On 4 January 2013 David Cameron made clear his position on Starbucks, Google and Amazon.
-In what looks likelyems to have been an unscripted comment in response to a question from a business audience he said,
+In what seems to have been an unscripted comment in response to a question from a business audience he said,

 <display prose>